wrestling-with-johners/website-source/content/podcasts/jofo-in-the-ring/videos/2024-04-03-The Rise of Chocolate City Wrestling In Ring Of Honor Debut with Mustapha Jordan and Wilson Colas.markdown

 ---
 layout: post
-title: "Chocolate City Wrestling Journey with Mustapha Jordan and Wilson Colas"
+title: "The Rise of Chocolate City Wrestling In Ring Of Honor Debut with Mustapha Jordan and Wilson Colas"
 date: 2024-04-03
 categories: jofo-in-the-ring videos
 author: jofo-in-the-ring